zevbaker/Byte-me/For-Loop/Readme.md

 16 = 5 + 11

 57. Write a program in C to print a string in reverse order.
-Go to the editor Test Data :
+Test Data :
 Input a string to reverse : Welcome
 Expected Output :
 Reversed string is: emocleW

 58. Write a C program to find the length of a string without using the library function.
-Go to the editor Test Data :
+Test Data :
 Input a string : welcome
 Expected Output :